 Curious to see the earth and its inhabitants, I split myself into two and slide along the directions of north and south poles.
 As I continue my journey into the earth’s atmosphere, I can see nitrogen and oxygen atoms floating about in the air, roaming aimlessly.
 A satellite launched somewhere makes its way into space.
 I watch it as it opposes the gravity until it reaches its orbit and then goes about in a circular path.
 Beyond the thick layer of clouds, I see tens of thousands of buildings.
 I dodge my way through skyscrapers every now and then.
 This is the first time I’m seeing so much activity on one planet!

 My sightseeing comes to an end when I reach the poles.
 As I look around me, it hits me that so far I have witnessed only the daylight part of the Earth.
 The other half is facing away from the sun.
-Though covered in darkness, Earth’s night side is no less active that the day side.
-The houses, ports and airports look like a million candles lighted at once.
+Though covered in darkness, Earth’s night side is no less active than the day side.
+The houses, ports, and airports look like a million candles lighted at once.
 Standing at the center of the pole, partly covered by day and night, I am experiencing the best of both worlds.
 Eager to continue my journey beyond this beautiful planet, I try to pull away.
 To my horror, I sense its gravity pulling me down.
 I feel myself falling towards the earth, hard and fast.
-My speed is increasing with every passing second and to avoid hitting the ground head on, I try to cling to the atoms floating around in the atmosphere.
+My speed is increasing with every passing second and to avoid hitting the ground head-on, I try to cling to the atoms floating around in the atmosphere.
 Unfortunately, my speed becomes too much for them to stop and I drag them along with me.
 Slowly, I lose my energy to these atoms.
 I can feel the energy being sucked out from me.

 I struggle to keep my eyes open as my body rapidly enters unconsciousness with every passing second.
 My drooped eyes register the electrons in atoms get excited by the newly attained freedom to jump outside their limited world.